Enrolling in health coverage is confusing for everyone.

 Don't leave your applicants in the dark.

 Ensure your limited English speaking applicants can find their way.
 Partner with a language support provider to identify where applicants who speak languages other than English could get confused.
-And fill in the gaps with translated materials and interpreting services.
+Fill in the gaps with translated materials and interpreting services.

 Open Enrollment for 2018 health coverage is quickly approaching.